 - Electric wiring, gas and water pipes must all be in good repair

-If any issues are found that mean the property does not meet the minimum standards, then it is your responsibility to get them sorted.
+If any issues are found that mean the property does not meet the minimum standards, then it is the landlord’s obligation and responsibility to get them sorted.
 If a tenant does not believe the property meets these standards, then they could contact the local authority to carry out a property inspection.
 For the full list of basic minimum standards, you can take a look at the legislation here.

 Liability For Repairs